RomanLut/hx-esp32-cam-fpv/README.md

 It's then uploaded to texture and shown on screen.

 The link is bi-directional so the ground station can send data to the air unit.
-At the moment it sends camera and wifi configuration and bi-directional serial port for telemetry (FEC encoded).
+At the moment it sends camera and wifi configuration and bi-directional stream for telemetry (FEC encoded).

 Here is a video shot at 30 FPS at 800x600 (video converted from the source mjpeg):